jdcloudcom/en/documentation/IoT/IoT-Protocol-Adaptor/Pricing/Price-Overview.md

 # Price Overview

  The charges for IoT Hub Protocol Adaptor Service is billed based on the number of purchased standard specification (Number of Device Connections: 50,000; Maximum Monthly Number of Messages: 100 million entries).
 Billing method: monthly package.
- IoT Hub Protocol Adaptor Service is 80% off at the moment.

  ## Specification Cost